scan-to/scantokit-android/README.md

 Scanto aiqkit Android SDK sample implementation With Java
 -----------------

-The Android SDK gives you access to the powerful AIQ Vision Search platform to integrate into your Android app.
+The Android SDK gives you access to the powerful Scanto Vision Search platform to integrate into your Android app.
 It uses [AIQApi]("https://github.com/scan-to/AIQApi-Android") library for the api calls.

 #### AppID and Ingestion